zhoufanyi/SI507-Project5/README.md

       * Tests written in Step 3 should pass
       * A completed `SI507project5_code.py`

-* **Step 5:** *Make sure you have a working virtual environment for this project.* You should include a `requirements.txt` file in your repository with the requirements for whatever virtual environment you use for this project.
+* **Step 5 (100 points):** *Make sure you have a working virtual environment for this project.* You should include a `requirements.txt` file in your repository with the requirements for whatever virtual environment you use for this project.
 Perhaps it will require very little, perhaps you'll choose to use a complex client library and it will require a lot! **Points here will be allocated based upon whether you have included a reasonable `requirements.txt` file.
 You should *not* commit your virtual environment itself.** HINT: It will probably be useful to commit a `.gitignore` file in order to avoid committing all the files that are part of your virtual environment!

   **Checkpoint #5:** A completed `requirements.txt`